REUTERS SUMMIT-JetBlue not interested in merger, acquisition -CEO

 By Karen Jacobs and Nivedita Bhattacharjee

-Washington, Sept 3 JetBlue Airways Corp , mentioned as a possible takeover candidate if the proposed merger of US Airways Group Inc and American Airlines collapses, is not interested in a merger or acquisition, its chief executive said on Tuesday.
+Washington, Sept 3 JetBlue Airways Corp , mentioned as a possible takeover candidate if the merger of US Airways Group Inc and American Airlines fails to be completed, is not interested in a merger or acquisition, its chief executive said on Tuesday.

 The Justice Department and several U.S. states sued last month to block the merger of American parent AMR Corp and US Airways, saying it would hurt consumers by raising airfares and leading to service cutbacks.
 A federal trial to determine whether the two carriers will be allowed to form the world's biggest carrier is set to start Nov.
 25.

-"I know we are penalized because we are growing.
-I know that we are and at the same time it is so important for us to continue to grow our network," Barger said.

-The CEO also said the combined American-US Airways should not get more slots at Reagan National Airport in Washington if the merger goes through.
+Barger, who spoke by phone to the Reuters Aerospace and Defense Summit being held in Washington, also said he felt US Airways should maintain its level of slot access at Reagan National Airport in Washington.

-US Airways has 55 percent of takeoff and landing slots at Reagan National, and the combined airline would control 69 percent of slots there, the Justice Department stated in its complaint.
+US Airways has 55 percent of takeoff and landing slots at Reagan National, the Justice Department stated in its complaint.
+If the merger goes through, the combined American-US Airways would control 69 percent of slots at that airport, the Justice lawsuit said.

 "US Airways is already in the No. 1 position at our nation's capital," Barger told the Reuters summit.
 "We actually think that they should remain at the level that they're at."

-Barger said New York-based JetBlue, which is growing in markets such as Boston and Fort Lauderdale, Florida, and is trying to gain more business passengers, wanted to get more slots at Reagan National.

-JetBlue shares closed down 0.8 percent at $6.10 on Nasdaq on Tuesday.

-Follow Reuters Summits on Twitter @Reuters_Summits (Reporting by Karen Jacobs and Nivedita Bhattacharjee in Washington; Editing by Phil Berlowitz)
+Follow Reuters Summits on Twitter @Reuters_Summits (Reporting by Karen Jacobs and Nivedita Bhattacharjee in Washington)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan